bbitarello/bitarellolab/content/talk/2022-06-29-ancestry-matters-lack-of-representation-of-human-genetic-diversity-in-genomic-databases/index.md

 ---
-title: "Ancestry Matters"
-subtitle: "Lack of Representation of Human Genetic Diversity in Genomic Databases"
+title: "Ancestry Matters: Lack of Representation of Human Genetic Diversity in Genomic Databases"

 excerpt: "I was delighted to have been invited as one of the guest speakers for this series of talks, followed by an in-person discussion in Boston"